fatima-rizvi/micro-fund-fe-b/template/pull-request-template.md

 Fixes # (issue)

-## Trello link (and other relavent links)
+## Trello link (and other relevent links)

-To get the link of a trello card, click on the card to open it up.
+To get the link of a Trello card, click on the card to open it up.
 Go to the actions on the lower right, select "share", and paste the link here.

 **Trello card:**